roryhr/site-code/content/pages/about.md

 Title: About

 I'm a physicist proficient in the ways of data analysis, python, machine learning, and computer vision.

-My background is in physics and mechanical engineering:
-I can model physical problems, write code to solve them, and build stuff in a machine shop.
-I have the tendency to learn more than I need to.
+I work as a Research Analyst at Allstate in Menlo Park.

 # Long Bio

+I'm a Research Analyst at Allstate where I model accidents on the road to help our customers drive safer.

 This winter I was a machine learning fellow at [Startup.ML](Startup.ML) working on machine learning in finance.